 Arco del Tiempo is a massive stone arch located in Chiapas Mexico.
-It is said, to be one of the largest natural stone arches in the world and stands at over 500 feet (150 meters) tall!
+It is said, to be one of the largest natural stone arches in the world and stands over 500 feet (150 meters) tall!

-The arch is visited typically on 2 day, 1-night tours from San Cristóbal de las Casas but there are also tours from Tuxtla Gutiérrez.
+The arch is visited typically on 2 day, 1-night tours from San Cristóbal de las Casas but there are also day tours from Tuxtla Gutiérrez.
 You’ll begin the tour with a 3 to 4-hour drive out towards the arch before hiking a difficult trail through the jungle and Venta Canyon.
-Once you reach the arch, there is one last challenge, a repel down 30 meters into the canyon.
+Once you reach the arch, there is one last challenge, a repel down 30 meters (98 feet) into the canyon.